-One of the things that characterizes the state of shot-confidence or low self-esteem, is that it is a retreat into oneself.
+One of the things that characterize the state of shot-confidence or low self-esteem, is that it is a retreat into oneself.
 In this state, we are backing off, or retreating from the situation itself, and focusing on ourselves instead; more specifically, we are focusing on what other people’s perceptions of us are going to be based on how we act.
 For example: at work, you are asked something very simple; something as simple as whether to buy green or blue napkins for the office party.
-We suddenly retreat from the question itself, and begin to think only about what others will think of our decision.
+We suddenly retreat from the question itself and begin to think only about what others will think of our decision.
 “How will I seem to Bill if I get the Blue?”, “How to Sharon if the Green?”, and so on.

 When we think this way, we are only trying to guess which choice will make us appear most favorably to others; meanwhile, the situation itself, namely, whether green or blue napkins would be better, is completely ignored.
 Because this retreat from the situation into ourselves causes us to completely ignore the situation itself, then we can only make decisions in a feeble, random, and misdirected way.
-As such, when you are faced with a decision like this, or with any situation at all, stand firm in the face of the situation itself; do no retreat from it, into silly considerations of how you are going to appear to others.
+As such, when you are faced with a decision like this, or with any situation at all, stand firm in the face of the situation itself; do not retreat from it, into silly considerations of how you are going to appear to others.

 2.)
 Do not simply butter yourself up.